frjake/aggie-orientation-app/README.md

 ## 🎯 Conclusion

 In summary, Aggie Launch represents a bold reimagining of what student orientation can be in the modern era.
-By combining a thoughtfully crafted user experience, a robust technical foundation, and an unwavering commitment to accessibility and security, the platform delivers genuine value to every incoming Aggie.
+By combining a thoughtfully crafted user experience, a considered technical foundation, and a genuine commitment to accessibility, the platform aims to deliver real value to every incoming Aggie.

 Ultimately, Aggie Launch is more than just software — it's the first handshake between a student and their university.